bloodyKnuckles/curly-free-template/README.md

 appends/prepends) the default content of the elements in the templates that are identified by the corresponding CSS selectors.

+This module requires a writeable stream to output to.

 ## simple example

 ``` js